IlyaYuzhno/ClaysAndGlazes/README.md

 Choose clay or glaze then firing temperature then crackle amount and get suitable clays or glazes list.

-Written on Swift with Firebase backend.
+Written on Swift MVVM with Firebase backend.